Jensen Motors Chief Quality Engineer | Andrew Bee | Recollections

 We needed to hire additional staff in due course for the Jensen-Healey.
 It happened that the BMC van factory was closing down at that time, and we had a lot of applicants from there.

-I do remember one young chap I hired, that had been the Chief Inspector at the van factory.
+I do remember one young chap I hired, that had been a shop floor Inspector at the van factory.
 Apparently he was the ‘world expert’ on Morris Commercial vehicles (which had been made at that factory), and he got calls from all over the world from people wanting information.

 Another inspector from the BMC van factory that I hired was Ken Harris.
 He had a lot about him, and was also manager of Oldbury United Football Club in his spare time.
 I made him my third foreman, to cover Jensen-Healey production.
 I believe that after I left, Ken moved to Production.